-We take care in describing the services we would offer to meet the needs presented by the potential new client.
-We also wish for someone to understand any and all costs associated with the service or services that might be needed.
+We take care in describing the services, and all associated costs, we would offer to meet the needs presented by the potential client.

-At the end of the meeting we encourage people to take some time to consider what they have heard.
-We also indicate whether we feel there is a good fit, or suggest other sources which may be better suited to their needs.
-We also discuss any next steps, should they decide they would like to become clients.
+At the end of the meeting, we encourage people to take some time to consider what they have heard.
+We also indicate whether we feel there is a good fit or suggest other sources which may be better suited to their needs.
+We also discuss any next steps should the potential client decide they would like to become a client.